probabilists/zuko/CONTRIBUTING.md

    ```

    This command is useful if you want to check all files in your repository without making a commit.

-By using pre-commit, you can ensure that the code you commit adheres to the defined conventions and passes various checks, leading to cleaner and more reliable code.

 ### Documentation